bioimage-io/spec-bioimage-io/README.md

   - `[kwargs]` keyword arguments for this `run_mode`

 - `[config]`
 A custom configuration field that can contain any other keys which are not defined above.
 It can be very specifc to a framework or specific tool.
-To avoid conflicted defintions, it is recommended to wrap configuration into a sub-field named with the specific framework or tool name.
+To avoid conflicted definitions, it is recommended to wrap configuration into a sub-field named with the specific framework or tool name.

 For example:
 ```yaml